MaaxGr/open-source-notionapi-apps/README.md

 # Open Source Notion API Apps

-This will be a list of all available open source clients that are build on top of notions public api
+This is a list of all available open source clients, apps and integrations that are build on top of notions public api.

-Feel free to create issues or pull requests if you know more available software
+Feel free to create issues or pull requests if you know more available software!

 ## Integrations